invisible-college/statebus/readme.md

 ### Define state programmatically with `to_fetch`

 Let's imagine I want to define an aggregate blog state, that pulls in state from multiple other blogs.
-Let's define how to fetch it.
-Then when someone fetches this state, it'll run our function, which returns the aggregated blog:
+To define new state, we define how to *fetch* it.
+When someone fetches this state, it'll run our function, which returns the aggregated blog:

 ```javascript